San7o/oak/README.md

                  tailor the logging experience to your specific requirements.

-This code was originally forked from the logger of [Brenta Engine](https://github.com/San7o/Brenta-Engine) in order to develop it indipendently from the engine.
+This code was originally forked from the logger of [Brenta Engine](https://github.com/San7o/Brenta-Engine) in order to develop it independently from the engine.

 ## Features